rm-tom/rm-tom.github.io/_pages/about.md

 My research is on hard drives.
 Yes, you heard that right.
 Hard drives.
 You may ask, why are you doing research on Hard disks?
 Aren't they a really old technology?
 Well, no. You see...
 I am working on something called Heat-assisted magnetic recording hard disk drives.
 With this technology you could store 3 to 4 times more data than traditional hard drives.
 Imagine this, hard disk drives weighing less than 2 lbs but can store upwards of 50 TB?
 That's HAMR for you.
 If uses lasers, or more specifically surface plasmons to write data on disks.
 That's a cool technology indeed.

 Of course, I am not the only researcher working on this.
 Hundreds of engineers and scientists have been working on this for the last two decades.
 My research (and contribution) is on a very small part of this hard disk drives - The head disk interface.
 The is the small region where the magnetic coils read and write data on the disk.
-Now, temperatures in this region exceeds 800 Kelvin (that's a thousand degrees!).
+Temperatures in this region exceeds 800 Kelvin (that's a thousand degrees!).
 It is only a few nanometers in the vertical direction, but several microns in the other directions.
 Many tests have revealed the presence of contaminations (called smear) during write operations.
-Now, no one likes these contaminations, so I am developing numerical methods to simulate them and studying theories that cause them them.
+No one likes these contaminations, so I am developing numerical methods to simulate them and studying theories that cause them them.

 The numerical methods I have used are: